SoftwrDev/psql-interactive-shell/README.md

 # PSQL Interactive Shell

-This is an attempt to create an easy shellscript to be used as an api to interact with postgresql through bash terminal.
+This is an attempt to create an easy shellscript to be used as an api to interact with postgresql through terminal.

 For simple stuff you can create and drop tables.
 Do some basic queries (SELECT, INSERT, DELETE and UPDATE) query with one table.